 Our Statewide Union Leadership

 CSEA’s statewide officers are democratically elected every four years by our union members to lead our union forward.
+Their current term runs from March 1, 2020 to February 29, 2024.
 Meet them here!

 For more than 35 years, Mary E. Sullivan has fought tirelessly for working people’s interests at the grassroots, statewide, and national levels.
-By mobilizing workers and encouraging internal communication, Sullivan has helped strengthen CSEA’s position as New York’s leading union.
+By mobilizing workers and encouraging internal communication, Sullivan has helped strengthen CSEA’s position as one of New York’s largest and most influential unions.

 Sullivan began her professional career as an employee of the Herkimer County Department of Social Services.
 She advanced through the union ranks, serving first as president of the Herkimer County employees unit and then as president of Herkimer County Local 822.
 She also served as treasurer and 1st vice president of CSEA’s Central Region.

 Sullivan was the first local government official to serve in CSEA statewide office when she was chosen in 1986 by the CSEA statewide Board of Directors to fill a vacancy as treasurer of the union.
 She went on to twice win overwhelming re-election.
 Sullivan was elected Executive Vice President in 1994.
 On November 1, 2019, she became the second woman president of CSEA, and the very first CSEA member from our Local Government Division to serve in the role of president.
 In February 2020, she was elected to her first full term as Statewide President.